Table of Contents

 About this Site

-This site is a joint venture between the Center for Space Terahertz Technology at the University of Michigan and the National Radio Astronomy Observatory (NRAO).
+The proceedings were originally hosted by the Center for Space Terahertz Technology at the University of Michigan.
+The National Radio Astronomy Observatory (NRAO) Library took over this responsibility in 2009.
 The Center for Space Terahertz was formerly one of the Space Technology University Programs affiliated with NASA and continues as a research effort into terahertz technology today.
 The NRAO is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.

 Proceedings on the Web

 A sincere thanks goes to Anthony Kerr of the NRAO for his technical expertise and consultation.
 NRAO has maintained a vested interest in terahertz research, especially as it applies to astronomy.
 The NRAO provides hosting for this site and the NRAO Library provides web administration for these Proceedings.
-Additional thanks are owed to Ron DuPlain, NRAO software engineer, who has been an invaluable partner in developing enhanced search capabilities for this site.
+Additional thanks are owed to the NRAO software engineers who were invaluable partners in developing enhanced search capabilities for this site.

 What is Space Terahertz?